 Tea Tree Oil

-It is recommended that this particular oil is used with a carrier oil like jojoba in order to reduce the chances of skin irritation from the use of this oil to prevent allergies.
-Try tea tree oil out the next time you have an allergic rash, but if you are unfamiliar with the effects of this oil be sure to use sparingly until you know how it affects you.
+It is recommended that this particular oil be used with a carrier oil like jojoba in order to reduce the chances of skin irritation from the use of this oil to prevent allergies.
+Try tea tree oil out the next time you have an allergic rash, but if you are unfamiliar with the effects of this oil be sure to use it sparingly until you know how it affects you.

 Tea tree oil is also not recommended to be used internally, meaning that this essential oil is best at combatting skin allergies and should not be ingested.
-Keep the tea tree on the outside, be sure to use a carrier oil, and see if this powerful oil is right for your allergy needs!

 Recommended Tea Tree Oil: ArtNaturals 100% Pure Tea Tree Essential Oil (4 fl. oz.)